Dưa Chua Recipe

 Dua Chua For Serving

-As promised, here are the tips that’ll help you choose the ideal mustard greens for pickling.
-Moreover, I’ve also rounded off other notes that you’ll definitely find useful.
+Below are the tips that’ll help you choose the ideal mustard greens for pickling with other tricks to prepare it properly.

 • When buying mustard greens, choose the ones with large, tough, and green leaves and feel firm when you hold them.
-Avoid ones that have rough, crushed leaves, or hollow insides, as these are the indicators of old cabbages.
+Avoid ones with rough, crushed leaves, or hollow insides, as these are the indicators of old cabbages.

 • In addition, don’t purchase ones with withered or yellow leaves and viscous petioles.
 More importantly, stay away from vegetables that have been infested by pests.